-Qu estion Indicative Content Marks Guidance 10 (a) Duffy: Before You Were Mine Quite a complex poem about how her own birth seems to have ruined the persona's mother's dreams.
-There are poignant moments because of this - not least when the title is repeated as the last four words - even though the mother's dreams were perhaps rather unrealistic, but there are also clues which suggest the child and her mother were close: 'You'd teach me the steps on the way home from Mass.'
+10 (a) Duffy: Before You Were Mine Quite a complex poem about how her own birth seems to 16 It is to be hoped that even lower ability candidates will recognise the emotional and psychological complexities have ruined the persona's mother's dreams.
+There are poignant moments because of this - not least when the title is repeated as the last 4 words - even though the mother's dreams were perhaps rather unrealistic, but there are also clues which suggest the child and her mother were close, 'You'd teach me the steps on the way home from Mass.'
 The mother had been a little wild, and the daughter loves this and wants the 'bold girl' back.
-There are cultural references to Marilyn Monroe, to dance halls and dances, but also references to memories everyone will probably have such as looking at a photograph of your mother when she was a teenager, and baby hands in the high-heeled shoes.
-11 Basic answers may struggle to express the emotional and psychological complexities here but will be able to pick out some points.
-Answers will move up the bands if they show better understanding, and those that can comment effectively on some of the language should achieve band 4.
+There are cultural references to Marilyn Monroe, to dance halls and dances, but also references to memories everyone will probably have such as looking at a photograph of your mother when she was a teenager, and baby hands in the high-heeled shoes. going on here, and the tenderness.
+Answers will move up the bands according to how well those complexities, and the techniques Duffy uses, are explained.
+Sophisticated answers should be able to synthesise, conceptualise and analyse interestingly.

-Question Indicative Content Marks Guidance (b) In Your Mind is an impressionistic poem, recalling a onceloved place from the tedious English desk the persona now inhabits.
+(b) Duffy: In Your Mind OR War Photographer 16 In Your Mind is an impressionistic poem, recalling a onceloved place from the tedious English desk the persona now inhabits.
 It is an attractive, possibly Mediterranean, place - a place of vivid colours, sounds, people and emotions.
-It may only be remembered in sensual glimpses but this other place can make the persona lose herself in a daydream, in which she revisits it - but then has to come 'home' again to dismal England.
-War Photographer is set mainly in England where a war photographer is developing his pictures of the 'blood stained into foreign dust.'
+It may only be remembered in sensual glimpses but this other place can make the persona lose herself in a daydream in which she revisits it - but then has to come 'home' again to dismal England.
+War Photographer is also set mainly in England where a war photographer is developing his pictures of the 'blood stained into foreign dust.'
 There may not be just one other place - 'Belfast.
 Beirut.
 Phnom Penh' - but the landscape of suffering is the same.
 Those in safe England who read the journalists' stories and look at this man's pictures are easily moved, but only as a sort of prelude to enjoying themselves.
-11 Both poets have something to say beyond describing other places but basic answers may not recognise that and may simply describe the warm island (?) of In Your Mind or the war-torn fields of War Photographer .
-Some credit should be given but answers will move up the bands according to how well candidates understand how the poets use these other places and how they use language.
+Less able candidates may not be able to say much about how the poet uses another place/other places in either poem but should be able to examine the places and compare them with England.
+They should also be able to comment on language to some extent while better answers will have plenty, it is hoped, to say about the messages given and how impressions of the other places are created.